Protectorate of San Martín: Peruvian campaign

 Following the Battle of Maipú and the liberation of Chile, the patriots began to prepare for an amphibious assault to liberate Peru.
 Although the costs of the campaign were originally to be assumed by Chile and Argentina, however, Bernardo O'Higgins' Chilean government absorbed most of its costs of the campaign.
 It was determined that the land army would be commanded by José de San Martín, and the navy would be commanded by Admiral Thomas Alexander Cochrane.

-The 4,118-man Liberating Expedition of Peru made an amphibious landing on August 21, 1820, in Valparaiso under a Chilean flag.
+The 4,118-man Liberating Expedition of Peru made an amphibious landing on August 21, 1820, in Valparaíso under a Chilean flag.
 On September 7, the expedition arrived in the bay of Pisco in present-day Ica and captured the province by the following day.
 In an attempt to negotiate, the viceroy of Peru sent a letter to San Martín on September 15; however, negotiations broke down on October 14 with no clear result.